 The Fuse Tech team of welders and technicians complete their work with a range of lance types, process machines, and ceramic welding powders to accommodate a variety of furnace or refractory needs.

-Fuse Tech carries a complete line of ceramic welding powders and ceramic welding materials including alumina-based, fire clay-based, crystalline silica-based, and high purity fused silica materials – these facilitate selecting the optimum material for different maintenance or repair applications.
-Learn more about Fuse Tech’s proprietary ceramic weld formulations and their applications here.
+Fuse Tech carries a complete line of ceramic welding materials and powders including alumina-based, fire clay-based, crystalline silica-based, and high purity fused silica materials – these facilitate selecting the optimum material for different maintenance or repair applications.
+Learn more about Fuse Tech’s proprietary formulations and their applications here.

 To discuss your industrial high temperature furnace ceramic welding maintenance or repair needs, please contact us.